About arc42

 By choosing Express, we dismiss the use of Spring Boot or JEE libraries for implementing web event controllers, along with their annotation-based approach, which simplifies application logic and functionality distribution.

-By using only the Meta API, we miss the opportunity to participate in the Empathy challenge.
-Additionally, rejecting Google’s Gemini LLM and Deepseek LLM may reduce chatbot performance, as these models are evolving faster than Meta’s.
+By using this API, we take the opportunity to participate in the Empathy challenge.
+Additionally, rejecting Google’s Gemini LLM and Deepseek LLM may reduce chatbot performance, as these models are evolving faster than Empathy’s.

 WikiData API